ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help keep osu! friendly and safe

-It's not alwaysfe, sunshine in the osu! community, so we hahat monitors everything 24/7rs to keep they safe However, the moderation team keeps track of all 25 channels (and more!) in the chat, and a countless entries on the forums.
+To keep the official community hubs safe, osu! has a dedicated moderation team that monitors them around the clock.
+However, they keep track of all 25 channels (and more!) in the chat, and a countless entries on the forums.

 Fortunately, it's still easy for you to help out keeping everything safe, here's some things you can do to help: